Nodnarb1192/Bootcamp/Sprint 8. Supervised Learning/README.md

-# Sprint 8: Supervised Learning
+# Delving into Supervised Learning: Concepts and Applications

 ## Introduction